garcia-sonia/Rock-Paper-Scissors/README.md

 - JavaScrip Validator: https://jshint.com/
   - Issue found: missing semi-colons at the end of several lines.
   - Fix: semi-colons added
 JS code shows no warnings at the time of this submission.
-As highlited by the JS linter, there are 12 functions in this file.
+As highlighted by the JS linter, there are 12 functions in this file.
 The function with the largest signature takes 1 argument, while the median is 0.
 The largest function has 21 statements in it, while the median is 2.
 The most complex function has a cyclomatic complexity value of 14 while the median is 1.

 ### Contrast testing
 - WCAG Color contrast checker: The score reported was AAA as seen in screenshot below: